josephbulger/josephbulger.github.io/source/_posts/2013-5-27-the-new-build.md

 ---
+layout: post
-author: jbulger
+author: joseph
 date: 2013-5-27 10:20:00
 title: The New Build
-categories:
+categories: [new computer]
-- Technology
-tags:
-- new computer
 ---

 I just recently built a new computer.
 I decided to go middle of the road on this one, and build something that I anticipate will last me around 2 to 3 years.
 So far I am completely **loving** this build.